MagneticRegulus/advent-of-code-2025/README.md

 ### Day 9
 Well part 2 was a bit much, but I did eventually get it...took me a while to realise I just needed to see if anylines bisected the inner tiles of a rectangle

+### Day 10
+I think I need to start over with this one because I spent a lot of time making a graph with nodes only to have the most optimal performance solution be too high an answer.
+I think I need to make this more mathy than what I've done